TomHarrop/ird-5acc-paper/notes/outline.md

 ### 5. Something general

-* Would be good to finish the results/discussion with some general analysis of the dataset.
-These are some ideas, please add more
+* Would be good to finish the results/discussion with something general.
+These are ideas, please add more:
     - Can we see any TF family-level effects? z-score / enrichment, etc.
-    -
+    - Is there anything interesting about redundancy?
+Different subsets of genes from the same family being selected in the different domestications?
+Tree of genes from family x and the selection response in different accessions?

 ##  Conclusion

-?
+Reshaping of the ~maize~ rice transcriptome by domestication :P

-## Points à discuter (not necessarily in the paper)
+## To discuss (not necessarily in the paper)

 * Which journal

-### Metabolites

-* Metabolite results suggest that the Asian species are more divergent than the African species.
-Is this because the domestication of African rice happened more recently, so there has been less phenotypic evolution?
-How would the effects of evolution be different between gene regulation and metabolic pathways?
-Evo devo suggests that regulatory changes produce morphological change, but how does this apply to metabolism?

-* In the African species' transcriptomes, the clustering is **within** species, so this might support the 'faster evolution of transcriptomes than metabolomes' idea.
-It might also suggest that the metabolic differences do not relate to differences in inflorescence development *per se*, because they seem to be more about organismal differences than stage-specific differences.

-### RNAseq

-* How can we present "sets" of genes?
-Some Wald tests result in hundreds of DE genes.
-    - option 1: filter aggressively (*p*~adj~, L~2~FC threshold etc.)
-    - option 2: some sort of geneset-level overview like KEGG pathways, pfam...?
-    - other options?